JoshSinyor/review-2022-03-14/README.md

 This program must:

 1. [x] Upon input of "These words are spnelt correclty", output "These words are ~spnelt~ ~correclty~".
+2. [x] Upon input of "these Words are spnelt Correclty", output "these Words are ~spnelt~ ~Correclty~".
-2. [x] Upon input of something that is not a `String`, raise error `Incorrect input type: must be a String.`.
+3. [x] Upon input of something that is not a `String`, raise error `Incorrect input type: must be a String.`.
+4. [x] Upon input of "These Words: spnelt correclty?", output "These Words: ~spnelt~ ~correclty?~"

 ### Input/Output Table